 Bike the Countryside

 Highly recommended as the Cycle North Carolina route is, it’s far from your only option.
-Rockingham County alone has five designated bike routes totaling more than 250 miles, and the popular Triple Hump Ride (a.k.a.
-Three Mountain Metric) is a scenic and challenging 62-mile spin through Surry and Stokes counties that climbs Hanging Rock, Pilot Mountain and Sauratown Mountain.
+Rockingham County alone has six designated bike routes totaling more than 250 miles, and the popular Triple Hump Ride is a scenic and challenging 62-mile spin through Surry and Stokes counties that climbs Hanging Rock, Pilot Mountain and Sauratown Mountain.